Information on the global, industry-wide transition away from LIBOR

 The global transition away from LIBOR continues, and we are dedicated to being a source of support and information to our customers throughout the process.
 If you have an existing loan tied to LIBOR, you will receive two notices, including a formal notice immediately prior to the index rate change, that will indicate specifics related to the replacement index and timing of the transition.
 Umpqua Bank is prepared to guide you through this process.
 We have developed the necessary bank processes, tools and expertise to support this effort, and our priority is to help you understand the transition, the new index rates and how the transition will impact you

 Our LIBOR transition priorities include:

 Planning and Preparation to support a positive customer experience

-The LIBOR Transition Office, formed in 2019, designated a LIBOR Transition team to lead this bank-wide effort.
+The LIBOR Transition Office, formed in 2019, established an enterprise-wide transition team to coordinate this.
 With oversight from bank executives and participation by business banking leaders, this team is actively monitoring the LIBOR process for industry and regulatory developments, while providing enhanced training to the associates managing your loans.

 Simplified and Streamlined processes

 Our goal is to minimize the impact to our customers.
 We have implemented new tools and technology to support this effort, thereby streamlining our processes.

 We have already completed an amendment process for an efficient and smooth transition to a replacement index.